Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TbRIII-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2006, Ohuchi, S. P., Ohtsu, T., & Nakamura, Y. developed a novel SELEX procedure (referred to as TECS-SELEX) in which cell-surface displayed recombinant protein is directly used as the selection target.
+<p>In 2006, Ohuchi, S. P., Ohtsu, T., & Nakamura, Y. developed a novel SELEX procedure (referred to as TECS-SELEX) in which cell-surface displayed recombinant protein is directly used as the selection target.
 Using this method, they isolated RNA aptamers against transforming growth factor-beta type III receptor expressed on Chinese hamster ovary (CHO) cells.
-One of the RNA aptamers has a dissociation constant in the 1 nM range and competed with transforming growth factor-beta to bind to the cell surface receptor in vitro<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+One of the RNA aptamers has a dissociation constant in the 1 nM range and competed with transforming growth factor-beta to bind to the cell surface receptor in vitro<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>